joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2023/09/04/world/russia-ukraine-news/ukraines-defense-minister-formally-submits-his-resignation?searchResultPosition=3

 **China’s Leader Looks Set to Skip G20 Summit in Snub to India**\
 `Xi Jinping has never missed the annual Group of 20 gathering since taking power in 2012.
-Beijing would not explain his apparent decision to forgo the event.`\
+Beijing would not explain his apparent decision to forgo the event in New Delhi.`\
 https://nytimes.com/2023/09/04/world/asia/china-g20-xi-snub.html?searchResultPosition=4

 **‘Office Race’ Review: Slow and Not So Steady**\